scusi/SampleRename/README.md

 ## Usage

- go run SampleRename.go bar foo.txt test.pdf
+ `go run SampleRename.go bar foo.txt test.pdf`

 ## Install

- go install SampleRename.go
+ `go install SampleRename.go`

+After install you can all it like this

+ `SampleRename bar foo.txt test.pdf`